Human Behavior Patterns

 Fundamentals – Which fundamentals do generate human behavior?

-The origins or fundamentals of behavior, however, stem often also from processes, which are frequently not (or only partially) detectable by others, such as emotions, beliefs and intentions.
-In its most simplified form human behavior originates from a mixture of genetics (‘nature’) and experience (‘nurture’) which both intertwine and have feedback loops to experience and evolution, as shown in Display 2.
+Despite the visibility of behavior, the origins or fundamentals of behavior are frequently not (or only partially) detectable by others, such as emotions, beliefs and intentions.
+In its most simplified form human behavior originates from a mixture of genetics (‘nature’) and experience (‘nurture’) which both intertwine and have feedback loops to (life time) experience and evolution, as shown in Display 2.

 Evolution influences the pool of behavior-influencing genes available to the members of human beings.
 Experience modifies the expression of an individual’s genetic program.
 Each individual’s genes initiate a unique program of neural development.
 The development of an individual’s nervous system depends on its interactions with its environment (i.e., on its experience).
 Each individual’s current behavioral capacities and tendencies are determined by its unique patterns of neural activity, some of which are experienced as thoughts, feelings, memories, etc. The individual’s actual behavior arises out of interactions among its ongoing patterns of neural activity and its perception of the current situation.
 The success of each individual’s behavior influences the likelihood that its genes will be passed on to perpetuating offspring and thus influences evolution.